LEGAL

 If a new tool becomes available:

 Some tools offered within bundles may require monthly, annual, or one-time licensing payments separate from the Retainer Fee.
 The Agency will disclose any such costs to the Client before work commences and will obtain written approval from the Client.
+The tools offered in retainer bundles are generally higher cost tools for exclusive retainer client usage.
+These tools and the bundle plans are independent from monthly license plans for Web & Marketing tools.

 8.3 Agency Limitation of Liability for Bundle Changes